dachcom-digital/pimcore-toolbox/UPGRADE.md

 # Upgrade Notes

 #### Update from Version 1.6.x to Version 1.7.0

+*All Area Elements*
+- All `edit.php` files for areas has been suspended.
+There is only one custom edit window for each element.
+- The Image `Extra CSS-Class` property has been removed.
+Please use the `additional classes` functionality.

+*Video*
 - New video configuration in `toolbox_configuration.php`:
      ```php
      "video" => [